trypromptly/docs/docs/getting-started/ui.md

 ![Data Sources Page](/img/ui/llmstack-datasources.png)

-## Jobs
+## Sheets

-Jobs allows you to trigger your apps or agents with a batch of inputs.
-You can upload a CSV file with inputs and run your apps or agents with each row in the CSV file as input.
-In the jobs page, you can schedule jobs, view the status of each job and download the outputs from each runs.
+Sheets allows you to process tabular data.
+You can upload a CSV file, and then use the processors provided by Promptly to process the data.

 ![Jobs Page](/img/ui/llmstack-jobs.png)

-## Discover

-The Discover page allows you to discover new apps.
-If you are part of an organization, you will see all the apps shared in your organization.
-If you are not part of an organization, you will see all the public apps.

 ## Settings